 - Amount of water.
 The more saturated the material is the more likely it is to move.
 A mass of materials saturated with water moves more easily than a dry mass.
 This is because water increases the weight of the materials and at the same time reduces the cohesion between particles of materials between the mass.
 Water also acts as a lubricant along the bedding plane thus facilitating movements.

 - The angle of the slope.
-The steeper the slope the faster the movement.
+The steeper the slope, the faster the movement.
 This is because gravity becomes stronger with increasing the angle of the slope.
-On a gentle slope, the movement is slower but is the slowest on plain which are almost flat.
+On a gentle slope, the movement is slower but is the slowest on a plain which is almost flat.

 - Vegetation covers the area.
-Plants such as grasses, shrubs, and large trees, help to hold rock materials together thus reducing their movement on the earth’s surface.
+Plants such as grasses, shrubs, and large trees, help to hold rock materials together, thus reducing their movement on the earth’s surface.
 Bare surfaces are more likely to experience mass wasting than surfaces that have vegetation cover.
-On the other hand, the presence of dense vegetation cover in the wet regions increases the rate of water intake (infiltration) into the soil and to the rock beneath the surface.
-This can accelerate the saturation of the rock materials and trigger off mass wasting.
+The presence of dense vegetation cover in the wet regions increases the rate of water intake (infiltration) into the soil and to the rock beneath the surface.
+This can speed up the saturation of the rock materials and trigger off mass wasting.

 The factors discussed above do not work in isolation.
 One factor can facilitate the effect of another factor and movement accelerated when they operate in combination.
-For example, heavy rainfall which is falling on deeply weathered rock materials on the steep slope may result in massive landslides even if the surface is covered in thick vegetation.
-In this case, vegetation increases the rate of water intake into the rock materials beneath causing the soil to be saturated
+For example, heavy rainfall which is falling on deeply weathered rock materials on the steep slope may cause massive landslides even if the surface is covered in thick vegetation.
+Here, vegetation increases the rate of water intake into the rock materials beneath, causing the soil to be saturated